xregistry/spec/core/spec.md

 "COLLECTIONsurl": "URL",
 "COLLECTIONscount": UINTEGER,
 "COLLECTIONs": {
-  # Map of entities in the collection, key is the "id" for Groups and
+  # Map of entities in the collection, key is the "SINGULARid" of the entity
-  # Resources, and "versionid" for Versions
 }
 ```